saadfattouh/saadfattouh/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn more about Flutter development
-- 👯 I love mobile development (Android exactly) and allways try to follow the new trends/best practices to be up to date
+- 👯 I love mobile development (Android exactly) and always try to follow the new trends/best practices to be up to date

 ### Connect with me: